 More No-Bake Dessert Recipes:

-- We are addictetd to this Gluten Free No-Bake Nutella Cheesecake.
+- We are addicted to this Gluten Free No-Bake Nutella Cheesecake.

-- In a saucepan, add peanut butter, honey, and coconut oil.
+- In a medium-sized saucepan, add the peanut butter, honey, and coconut oil.

 - Cook on low heat until melted.
-Add chocolate chips.
+Stir frequently Add the chocolate chips.

 - To make this in the microwave, add the chocolate, peanut butter, honey, and oil in a microwave-safe dish.
 Microwave 35 seconds, then stir.
 Repeat intervals of 20 seconds until the mixture is melted.
 Mix to combine.